Scott Clark (tennis)

-Scott Michael Anderson Clark (born 5 May 1977) is a New Zealand former professional tennis player.
+Scott Michael Anderson Clark (born 5 May 1977) was a New Zealand professional tennis player.

-Clark, raised in Auckland, competed on the international tour in the 1990s.
+Clark, raised in Auckland, competed on the international tour during the 1990s.
 A junior doubles quarter-finalist at Wimbledon, he made an ATP Tour main draw appearance at the 1995 Auckland Open and represented New Zealand in a 1995 Davis Cup tie against South Korea in Christchurch.
 He was beaten in his singles rubber by Lee Hyung-taik.

 Ending his professional tennis career in 1996, Clark played varsity tennis while attending Harvard University, graduating in 2001 with a bachelor's degree in economics.
 He now works as a banker in New York City.